Higurashi Daybreak: Expansion

-The expansion, Higurashi Daybreak Kai (ひぐらしデイブレイク改) was announced and was released on April 22, 2007, in the convention Sunshine Creation 37.
+The expansion, Higurashi Daybreak Kai (ひぐらしデイブレイク改) was announced and released on April 22, 2007, in the convention Sunshine Creation 37.
 Aside from adding new characters and new teams, new features include a third new weapon for the original characters, new costumes, a new stage, a third mode to increase the limit gauge, and a functionality enabling observers in a netplay match.
 Minor balance adjustments were also implemented.

 The "Kai" (改, revision) in the expansion's title is a homonym to the "Kai" (解, solutions) in Higurashi no Naku Koro ni Kai, which is the title of Higurashi no Naku Koro ni during its answer chapters (and also the title of the second season of the Higurashi anime).

 Higurashi Daybreak Portable

 The PSP port was developed by Cavia, with the assistance from the original makers, Twilight Frontier and 07th Expansion.
 The port boasts revamped character graphics to match Alchemist's previous Higurashi ports, new storylines for Hanyū and Natsumi, new costumes and weapons, a new opening animation with a theme song, as well as a "shop" feature.

 An enhanced version, Higurashi Daybreak Portable Mega Edition, was released on November 26, 2009.
 This new version features three new characters—Satoshi, Miyoko, and Okonogi—alongside new stages, several changes and revamped storylines.